Yuksek: The Krays

 Yuksek is a longtime friend of Brodinski, a French DJ who also comes from Reims.
 The Krays is the musical collaboration between Yuksek and French producer Brodinski.
 Their first EP titled We’re Ready When You Are was released on 17 May 2010.
 (Abracada).

 Peter & The Magician

 Since 2011, Yuksek has been collaborating with The Magician (aka Stephane Fassano, former member of Aeroplane) under the stage name Peter & The Magician.
-Their first song "Twist" has been recorded on a Kitsuné compilation (Kitsuné Maison Compilation 11: "The Indie Dance Issue") released on 26 May 2011.
+Their first song "Twist" was released on a Kitsuné compilation (Kitsuné Maison Compilation 11: "The Indie Dance Issue") released on 26 May 2011.

 The three-track EP also called Twist was released one month later on the Kitsuné label.

 The Alexanders

 The Alexanders is a collaboration between Yuksek and English DJ and producer Alex Metric.
 The Alexanders released their debut single "Don't Miss" through Yuksek's label Partyfine on 24 February 2014.
 The song features vocals from Anna Lunoe.
 The duo remixed Porter Robinson's "Lionhearted" (featuring Urban Cone), the third single from his debut studio album Worlds.
 The remix features on the extended play as well as the limited edition album box set.